Vizonex/Winloop/README.md

 - Contact uvicorn about this [issue](https://github.com/Vizonex/Winloop/issues/11) I have a funny feeling something is going on here...

 - See about making a pull request to [Aiodns](https://github.com/saghul/aiodns) to allow for or try to ask/see if winloop to be used.
 Update: We are waiting to see if my [pull request](https://github.com/saghul/aiodns/pull/116) passes.
+Update: It passed.
+Now you'l just have to wait for it to be updated. also added tests on it's end for aiodns.
+I will maybe add these tests onto our end since they would benefit us if something on our side is at fault.

 - Nightly Builds And Test Suite Workflows for anyone wanting to use newer unreleased versions.